dmijatovic/dotnet-mssql-commander/README.md

 - create Profiles folder and map Command class to CommandReadDto (see Profile/CommandsProfile.cs)
 - update Controllers, see Controllers/CommandController.cs by injecting IMapper into class and returning Dto class instead of model class.

+### Extending base setup

+In the intital setup only reading (GET) structure is created.
+Next step is extending this setup with write.
+There could be diffrent ways to 'skin the cat'.
+In this training the order followed is:

+- Add new method in Data\iComander.cs interface (define new method in the interface).
+For saving implement SaveChanges() method.
+- Implement interface in Data\MsSqlCommander.cs.
+Use `ctrl + .` for basic scaffold.
+Two methods are implemented: SaveChanges and CreateCommand.
+- Add mapping (if needed) to Profile\CommandsProfile.
+- Create Dtos\CommandCreateDto to define required data layout for creating new items.
+- Define CreateCommand method that will tie all this together in the Controllers\CommandsController.cs.
+Here we expose POST method, map received data into model, call database to create new record and return created data back.
+In addition, we

 ### Tricks

 - `prop`: when defining properties of a class in the Models, there is shortcut key that will write longer definition required by C#.